 Associated Biscuits was acquired by BSN of France in 1989.

-The Huntley & Palmer brand was phased out in favour of the Jacob’s name in 1990.
-It made sense to concentrate resources behind a single brand, and the Jacob’s name was better known, and believed to have a more contemporary image than the Huntley & Palmer brand.
-Huntley & Palmer products subjected to a re-branding included Romany and Crumbles.
+The Huntley & Palmers brand was phased out in favour of the Jacob’s name in 1990.
+It made sense to concentrate resources behind a single brand, and the Jacob’s name was better known, and believed to have a more contemporary image than the Huntley & Palmers brand.
+Huntley & Palmers products subjected to a re-branding included Romany and Crumbles.

 The head office was relocated from Reading to Liverpool in 1996.